 - Students must be a registered Moraine Valley Community College student.

-- Students must complete the Compass Reading Placement Test and qualify for the RDG-091 level OR have achieved a score of 20 or above on the reading portion of the ACT.
-Students may be also be excused from taking the Compass Reading Placement Test because of previous academic work.
+- Students must complete the Reading Placement Test and qualify for the RDG-091 level OR have achieved a score of 20 or above on the reading portion of the ACT or 480 or above on the SAT.
+Students may be also be excused from taking the Reading Placement Test because of previous academic work.

 - Students must submit to and pass an Illinois State Police Electronic Fingerprint Criminal Background Check with photography initiated the first day of class.
 An additional fee is required.